Table of contents

 Let’s talk about how to make cut-out cookies so good, you’ll want to eat them straight out of the oven.

-Vanilla Cut-Out Cookies are packed with flavor
+Sugar Cookies That are packed with flavor

 - Don’t skip the 10-minute freeze time prior to baking, as that helps cookies to bake without puffing/spreading away their shape.

 - Take care not to over bake these cookies.
 They won’t brown much at all, and should appear slightly under-baked when you take them out of the oven.
 Your adorable cookies will set upon cooling.